Nasdanika/nasdanika.github.io/model/core/capability/readme.md

 Bread and, say fried eggs are two capabilities meeting/addressing the requirement.
 Bread requires "wheat", "water", and "bake" capabilities.
 Fried eggs require "egg", "oil", and "fry" capabilities.
+"bake" capability is provided by an oven which may have a command stack or a lock because only one thing can be baked at a time.
 Bread capability provider may implement ``Vegan`` marker interface which can be used for filtering.
 All food capabilities may implement ``NutritionalInformation`` interface - it can be used for filtering or sorting.